Methodology

 The following considerations should be noted when using this data:

-• Response rates varied across data items; this includes where more detailed breakdowns are not readily available
+• Response rates varied across data items; this includes where more detailed breakdowns are not readily available.

-• As part of the data quality assurance process, DfE has carried out detailed discussions with local authorities to understand trends in the data.
+• As part of the ongoing data quality assurance process, DfE has carried out detailed discussions with local authorities to understand trends in the data.
 We have learnt that there are three broad reasons driving variation in CME figures between local authorities:

 • LA characteristics and circumstances.
 For example, some local authorities recorded high levels of CME due to families arriving from Ukraine and Afghanistan, and their children applying for school places.